flowkey/UIKit-cross-platform/FEATURE_COVERAGE.md

 ### Naming policy for new feature requests

-To add an issue that requests a new feature (class, property or method), add appropriate tags to your issue and use Apple's naming in the title.
+To add an issue that requests a new feature (class, property or method), add appropriate `tags` to your issue and state the "class - element" in the title, using Apple's naming.
 Examples:

 `class request` **UITextView** - if you're requesting the UITextView class to be